 (CSU student Louis exchanging to the University of Utah)

 The University of Oregon, University of Hawaii-Manoa, University of Montana, University of Alabama-Birmingham, Queens College, Stonybrook University, and the University of Calgary are among the schools CSU students have attended.
 With exchange options in most states, Guam, the U.S. Virgin Islands, Puerto Rico, and 7 Canadian provinces, there is sure to be a great place for everyone.

-In return, Cleveland State has had the privilege of hosting over 38 students from universities as varied as University of Colorado- Colorado Springs, Universidad de Puerto Rico-Bayamon, Université de Sherbrooke, Oklahoma State University, Portland State University, University of Texas-San Antonio, and University of New Hampshire.
+In return, Cleveland State has had the privilege of hosting over 38 students from universities as varied as University of Colorado- Colorado Springs, Universidad de Puerto Rico-Bayamon, Université de Sherbrooke, Oklahoma State University, Portland State University, University of Texas-San Antonio, New College of Florida and University of New Hampshire.
 Every year more than 1,700 students nationally participate in this program.

 The National Student Exchange (NSE) provides opportunities for you, as an undergraduate, to study for up to one calendar year at another NSE member college or university.
 With nearly 180 colleges and universities from which to choose, you should be able to find a campus with just the right combination of courses, facilities, and environment to meet your personal and academic needs and interests.

 If you qualify for participation, you will join the more than 85,000 students who have been placed in life-changing exchange situations which challenged their thinking, expanded their educational and personal experiences, and encouraged them to take risks and reap the rewards of doing so.

 (CSU student Marie exchanging at Stony Brook University, New York)

 What is NSE - National Student Exchange Student Interviews